theaminuli/ai-summarizer/readme.txt

 **From WordPress Dashboard:**

 1. Navigate to Plugins > Add New
-2. Search for "AI Summarizer Button"
+2. Search for "AI Summary Button"
 3. Click "Install Now" and then "Activate"
 4. The block will be available in the block editor under the Design category